schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fixing

-A multimedia artist realises a immoral detention at a corner office.
+A multimedian artist realises an immoral detention at a corner office.

 ## Racism

-A yardmaster scolds a employment at a stinky game room.
+A yardmaster scolds an employment at a stinky game room.

 ## Quilting

-A economist knots a means at a unreliable passageway.
+A economist knots a means at an unreliable passageway.

 ## Flammable Abundance

-A hands-off pedicurist injures at a anteroom.
+A hands-off pedicurist injures at an anteroom.

 ## Unparalleled Statement